5 Winter Biking Necessities

 We like German-made SKS fenders (about $52-58, plus installation), because they come in an array of sizes to fit your tires, they are durable, and come in a very elegant silver with pinstripes (these will, sadly, not be visible under a layer of winter mud, but you'll know they're there).

-Blinking front and rear lights.
+Blinking front and rear lights at the very least.
 The more the merrier.
 Cosmic Bikes offers a wide variety of these at prices starting at under $10.
 Put them on you, your helmet and your bike.

 Headlamp.
 Very useful if you ride where there is limited street illumination, like smaller streets, off-street trails, or if you have a propensity for cutting through alleys.
 We like SERFAS E-Lume 500, a nice self-contained, 500-lumen USB rechargeable headlamp with several modes for -- seriously! -- $45.
 A 250-lumen version is available for $29.
 Both are a steal, IMO.